 One option is for the owners to move and rent the entire property.
 If Boomers want to move into a condo but don't want to sell the family home, this is a great option.
-Depending on the neighborhood, houses typically increase in value, so home owners rarely lose money by keeping the home longer.
+Depending on the neighborhood, houses typically increase in value, so homeowners rarely lose money by keeping the home longer.
 The downside to this choice is the owners need to find and finance new living arrangements.
 It's all up to personal preference and the unique financial situation of the homeowner.

-Do They Rent a Room, or Section of the House?
+Do They Rent a Room or Section of the House?

-This is a choice that is growing in popularity, and works especially well for Boomers who raised children in a large home.
+This is a choice that is growing in popularity and works especially well for Boomers who raised children in a large home.
 That extra space can turn into money!
-Renting out a bedroom, apartment over the garage, or section of their house allows the home owner to remain in their homes and still reap the rewards of monthly rent payments.
-This is an ideal rental situation to students who need a simple place to stay, a person who is in town for work temporarily, or a variety of other reasons.
+Renting out a bedroom, apartment over the garage, or section of their house allows the homeowner to remain in their homes and still reap the rewards of monthly rent payments.
+This is an ideal rental situation for students who need a simple place to stay, a person who is in town for work temporarily, or a variety of other reasons.
 However, before jumping into a rental agreement like this, Boomers need to think about whether or not they can live happily with the reduced privacy that this arrangement brings.

 Deciding to out a home is a big decision for anyone, but more and more are choosing to take the plunge.
 Those who decide to embark on a landlord life most likely don't need to make a large investment, and if renovations are required they will likely be tax-deductible.
 It's a good idea for anyone thinking about this to talk to their family, their accountant, and their spouse about the plan.
 They should also make certain to have a thorough rental agreement for renters to sign and a complete background screening process.
-When chosen thoughtfully, renting out their homes is a smart, lucrative deal for Boomers, and can help them create and additional income stream and achieve their retirement goals nicely.
+When chosen thoughtfully, renting out their homes is a smart, lucrative deal for Boomers, and can help them create an additional income stream and achieve their retirement goals nicely.